ShreyasFadnavis/Practice/README.md

 # Practice
-I like picking up new languages, paradigms and theories from Theoretical Computer Science!
+I like picking up new languages, paradigms and theories from computer science!